kholsman/ACLIM2/README.md

 The target indices for NRS include cold pool, bottom temperature, wind, SEBS and NEBS, during the growing season (May-August)
-\* Cold pool (1.5degC)coverage in the northern nursery area during the larval drift period (April-June) \* Winds in the northern nursery area during the larval draft period (April1-June30) Cooper et al. 2019. \* pH in the spawning grounds during Dec – March. \* Summer (May-August) SST in the SEBS
+\* Cold pool (1.5degC)coverage in the northern nursery area based on summer bottom trawl survey data.
+Northern nursery area is approx strata 10& 20, however these are likely correlated with overall coldpool so we used the annual cp index \* Winds in the northern nursery area during the larval draft period (April1-June30) Cooper et al. 2019. \* pH in the spawning grounds during Dec – March. \* Summer (May-August) SST in the SEBS

+Hindcast values from 1970-2020 were sitched to projections from 2021-2100 to generate the indices.

 ``` r
   # Nursery area is approx strata 10& 20